OWASP/RiskAssessmentFramework/readme.md

 ## Installation Guide
 1. Clone or download reporsitory from: https://github.com/mohammadfebrir/owasp-riskrating.git
 2. Save on your local htdocs (xampp/wampp) or /var/www/html/ (lammp)
-3. Install composer requirement
+3. Install composer requirement, for instruction you can find here: https://getcomposer.org/download/
+4. Import database from path database/testing.sql
+5. Open .env file and make sure the configuration in the .env file matches with your database configuration (Database name, database password, etc)
-4. Run in command: php artisan serve
+6. Run in command: php artisan serve
+7. Program will redirect to localhost:3000

 ## Laravel PHP Framework